BigManManu/3D-Snake-Game-OpenGL/README.md

 - Now there's a 20% chance for a "Golden" Bunny to spawn (Worth 10 points)

 ## Next Steps
+- Add a video DEMO of the new progress in "completed steps"
 - Add back functionalites (such as first person camera and customizable snake and bunny) to game after reorganizing the code.
 - Add main menu.
 - Add sounds.